gramlogic/essays/ior/intro.md

 ## Tlon and Trump
 * Two parallel stories of a fantasy world overthrowing reality
   * The fictitious world of Tlon, existing in the literature of the nonexistent Uqbar
   * The figure of Donald Trump as portrayed in tabloids and reality TV
+  * Ousting all pretenders
+* Appearance of reality under attack
+  * Corresponding appearance that there is no need for action
+  * Part of the narrative.
+  * Part of the complacency that got us here.
 * On closer inspection, not fantasy vs reality
+* Borges anticipated this in his story: two fictions

 ### First distinction
 * "reality" should be invulnerable to imaginary threats